TinyTapeout/tinytapeout_www/content/guides/wokwi-submit-design/_index.md

 ### How to Update

 1. Make changes to your design in your GitHub repository.
-2. Ensure that all Actions (GDS and Docs) are passing.
+1. Ensure that all Actions (GDS and Docs) are passing.
+1. If you only changed the Wokwi design, you'll have to [re-run the GitHub action](/guides/wokwi-to-gds/#tips).
-3. Log back in to the submission portal: i.e. go to [tinytapeout.com](https://tinytapeout.com) and click "Submit your design"
+1. Log back in to the submission portal: i.e. go to [app.tinytapeout.com](https://app.tinytapeout.com).
-4. Resubmit your repository as before.
-5. The system will recognize that you're updating an existing submission.

-### Tips

-* Double-check your design before submitting to avoid the need for updates.
-* Stay aware of submission deadlines to ensure your design is included.
+1. Select the project you want to update
+1. Click the **Submit a new revision** button.

 ## Purchasing a PCB

-If you'd like to receive a physical PCB with your chip:
+If you'd like to receive a physical PCB with your chip you can either select that option when you submit your design for the first time or you can [buy a PCB and chip here](https://app.tinytapeout.com/prepurchase).

-* Pre-purchase your PCB here: [Tiny Tapeout Prepurchase](https://app.tinytapeout.com/prepurchase).

-> **Note:** Only the first 100 boards are subsidized by Efabless, so act fast!
+> **Note:** Only the first 80 boards are subsidized by [Efabless](https://efabless.com), so act fast!

 ## About Efabless